-Anyone visiting St. Ives, or Cornwall in general, has to experience the stereotypical Cornish Cream Tea which truly is a delectable delight.
-For anyone unaware of the components of this, it involves a fresh scone, jam or preserve, a cup of tea and the most important ingredient, the Cornish clotted cream.
-Clotted cream can be purchased pretty much anywhere in England and I have even found this in stores throughout the United States, but nothing compares to the home grown delight of Cornwall’s finest.
+I have to admit, I love a good old Cornish Cream Tea!
+It’s a delicacy in Cornwall that in my opinion is irresistible.
+For anyone unaware of the components of this, it involves a fresh scone, jam, a cup of tea and the most important ingredient, the Cornish clotted cream.
+Clotted cream can be purchased pretty much anywhere in England and I have even found this in stores throughout the United States, but nothing compares to the homegrown delight of Cornwall’s finest.

 After enjoying such a magnificent snack, we ventured along the “front” which gave us the chance to see the local fishermen in action as they were either preparing to head out to sea or they were cleaning up their tackle and bait after a long day.
 It really gives you an appreciation of how some people are truly making their money the hard way!